New York Poorly Maintained Train Track Attorneys

 Train Accidents and Poorly Maintained Tracks

 Train accidents happen with astonishing frequency.
-Since 2013, there have been over 11,200 train accidents each year, peaking in 2014 with 12,257 accidents.
 These tragic accidents often lead to injuries, and sometimes they even result in death.
 While there are many causes of train accidents, one of the leading causes is derailments.
 The Federal Railroad Administration Office of Safety Analysis reports that for the year 2017, 72.43% of train accidents not occurring at a railroad crossing were caused by derailments.

 Derailments most often occur due to issues with the tracks, such as worn, broken, and defective tracks.
 Unfortunately, in some instances, derailments and train accidents could be prevented with proper track maintenance.
 Proper maintenance of railroad tracks could allow companies to spot issues and fix them before there is an accident.

 Train tracks are generally owned by different private companies or, in some instances, the government.
 However, regardless of who owns the tracks, all operators and companies must adhere to strict safety guidelines and laws set forth by the Federal Railroad Administration and Department of Transportation.
 These rules include a duty to inspect tracks and ensure they are safe to travel on.
 Track safety and train safety should be paramount to track owners because trains are considered common carriers of passengers.
 As such, owners have a heightened level of duty to ensure that the trains operate safely.
 If a company fails in its duty to adhere to safety guidelines, including properly maintaining railroad tracks, they were likely negligent and may be liable for any harm suffered as a result of their failure.

 If you were in a train accident caused by poorly maintained tracks, a number of parties may be liable for any damages resulting from the accident.